corda/corda-runtime-os/buildSrc/README.md

 }
 ```

-The example above let code to use both SLF4J and Log4j.

-The plugin and the bootable JAR exposes the [SLF4J](http://www.slf4j.org/) and
+This plugin and the bootable JAR exposes the [SLF4J](http://www.slf4j.org/) and
 [Apache Log4j 2](https://logging.apache.org/log4j/2.x/) packages to the bundles through the OSGi framework, using *Log4j
 2* to implement logging, hence this plugin doesn't zip the SLF4J and Log4j in the bootable JAR.